thomasklinger1234/thomasklinger1234/README.md

 I am a DevOps engineer based in Germany.
 Working mostly on monitoring, automation and security on AWS.
 Most of the time I code in Go, Python and Java!

 - 🔭 I’m currently working on [AWS CDK](https://github.com/aws/aws-cdk) related projects with focus on DevOps
-- 🌱 I’m currently learning *product management*
+- 🌱 I’m currently learning *product management* and some Kotlin
 - 💬 Ask me about cloud, monitoring and alerting, the ELK stack and safe deployment techniques

 <!--